lmjcbs/lmjcbs.github.io/_posts/2020-06-17-common_errors_to_watch_out_for_in_javascript.markdown

 ```
 crop up in your code, this can be explained because JavaScript sees `0` as a falsy value, as well as `false`, which is also a falsy value.

-Using Javascript's deep comparison triple equals comparator we can extend the check to types, which usally gives the desired result of false.
+Using Javascript's deep comparison triple equals comparator we can extend the check to types, which usually gives the desired result of false.

 ```
 0 === false   // false